 You May Qualify for Legal Assistance

 Whenever you don’t have a clear-cut workers’ comp case, you’re better off talking to a lawyer.
 Workers’ compensation attorneys can give confidential answers to all your claim questions for free.
 What’s more, these lawyers always work on contingency.
-That means you’ll owe $0 for legal assistance if your lawyer doesn’t win you a cash settlement.
+That means you’ll owe $0 for legal assistance unless you win.
 And if you do win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free benefits evaluation now!